antaresproject/docs/docs/services/events.md

 * antares.validate: settings
 * antares.saved: settings

-Furthermore, the system renders available the following closely related to services:
+Furthermore, the system renders available closely related to services:

 ## Datatables

 More information about how datatables operate as a service can be found [here](datatables.md).
-A list of events fired under the service:
+A list of events activated within the service:

 Adding a column after a column: `datatables:{route}:after.{column}`.
 An example: